Clematis are beautiful perennial vines but they can be a little tricky to grow here in Alberta.

 The Best Place to Plant a Clematis in Your Yard

-Clematis is native to areas like Spain and Japan, loving a warm and more humid climate than we have here in Alberta.
-The good news is that there are some Clematis varieties that will work well for us here.
+Clematis is native to areas like Spain and Japan, loving a warm and more humid climate than we have here in Alberta, but the good news is that there are some Clematis varieties that will work well for us here.

-Check out my blog called 5+ Clematis Varieties that Work Well in Alberta.
+Check out my blog: 5+ Clematis Varieties that Work Well in Alberta.

 Picking a hardy variety is one of the keys to grow Clematis successfully, another key is to find the right spot in your garden for it.

-Let’s talk about each of those in detail:
+Let’s talk about each of those needs in detail:

 1. Clematis need to grow in a sunny place with a minimum exposure of 6 hours of sunshine each day.